 Students will keep a portfolio of all their work.
 It will be a hybrid portfolio that is used for processing/learning, for assessment, and for showcasing/presenting.
 During their last semester, students will have a portfolio presentation for Garrett’s religious education faculty, fellow degree program students, persons from their field education setting, and PhD students in the field.

 All MAFCEL students must be involved in a setting of ministry or educational practice (ecclesial, congregational, non-profit, public) throughout their program.
-In their second semester, students will commence their practicum requirement, which may be completed in the setting that they are in.
+In their second semester, students will commence their practicum requirement, which may be completed in the setting in which they work or serve.
 The components of the practicum include practicum hours, culture circles, and regular discernment meetings with a vocational mentor.

 MAFCEL students are required to be involved in a ministry or educational practice setting (ecclesial, congregational, non-profit, public) for two semesters (1.5 credit hours per semester) for approximately 5 hours a week (or approximately 130 hours total), with regular engagement with a ministry supervisor.